scottjacksonx/Secret-Sharing/README.md

 ## Notes #

-- Brute-Force Attack: Assuming the attacker knows `l - 1` words, they only have to test each word in the dictionary to crack the password (41238).
+- Brute-Force Attack: Assuming the attacker knows `l - 1` words, they only have to test each word in the dictionary to crack the password (41238 combinations).

 ## Things to consider at each phase #